-- (1) Any person for the time being entered in the United Kingdom register of trade marks as the proprietor of a trade mark may apply to the registrar for the registration of that trade mark in respect of the goods or services comprised in the United Kingdom registration. - (2) 4 - (3) Every application under this Article shall - (a) be made in such manner as the registrar may from time to time specify by publishing a notice, or providing an online form, on a website maintained by the registrar or the States of Jersey; - (b) be supported by a certificate of the Comptroller-General setting forth the title of the applicant to the trade mark; and - (c) be accompanied by a certified representation of the mark.5 - (4) Where an application under this Article is for the registration of a certification mark or a collective mark, the application shall be accompanied by a copy of the relevant filed regulations amended where necessary to enable an authorized user of such mark to use the mark in Jersey. - (5) The registration of a trade mark may be refused on the ground that it contains or consists of - - (a) a geographical name, or a surname, connected with Jersey; or provided that such refusal is not contrary to any convention or treaty which has effect in Jersey.
-6
+- (1) Any person for the time being entered in the United Kingdom register of trade marks as the proprietor of a trade mark may apply to the registrar for the registration of that trade mark in respect of the goods or services comprised in the United Kingdom registration. - (2) 4 - (3) Every application under this Article shall - (a) be made in such manner as may be prescribed; - (b) be supported by a certificate of the Comptroller-General setting forth the title of the applicant to the trade mark; and - (c) be accompanied by a certified representation of the mark.5 - (4) Where an application under this Article is for the registration of a certification mark or a collective mark, the application shall be accompanied by a copy of the relevant filed regulations amended where necessary to enable an authorized user of such mark to use the mark in Jersey. - (5) The registration of a trade mark may be refused on the ground that it contains or consists of - - (a) a geographical name, or a surname, connected with Jersey; or - (b) the Jersey flag or the official Jersey crest comprising the 3 heraldic leopards unless it appears to the registrar that consent has been given by or on behalf of the Bailiff, provided that such refusal is not contrary to any convention or treaty which has effect in Jersey.6